PostHog/posthog.com/contents/tutorials/group-page-machine-flags.md

 ## Targeting pages

 Another target you might want is pages.
-For example, to ensure certain docs pages are consistent, beta test a new pricing page, or change a page users visited many times.
+For example, to ensure components are consistent across a set of pages, test a new pricing page, or customize a page's experience based on how many times it has been viewed.

 ### Payloads

 You can use [feature flag payloads](/docs/feature-flags/payloads) to customize the experience depending on the page.
-For example, you want a button to change colors depending on the page URL for a group of users.
+For example, if you want a button to change colors depending on the page URL.
 Payloads lets you set multiple values on one feature flag which you can evaluate and use in your app.

 To do this, create your flag with a payload such as: